-School counselors, advisors, and extracurricular groups seeking to explore the University together are encouraged to schedule a special group tour.
-WMU can accommodate up to 100 students a day from 6th to 12th grade and also has opportunities for transfer student groups.
+School counselors, advisors and extracurricular groups seeking to explore the University together are encouraged to schedule a special group tour.
+WMU can accommodate up to 100 students a day from sixth to twelfth grade and also has opportunities for transfer student groups.
 Requests may be made through our Campus Visit Center by calling (269) 387-2289.

 High school seniors are encouraged to attend one of our fall open house events.
-Students will dive deeper into academic programs and campus life, hear highlights from various departments, visit with professors, advisors, and current students, discover how WMU can help them land their dream job, and submit any official documents to complete their admission application.
-Dates for 2017 include: September 30, October 21, and November 4.
+Students will dive deeper into academic programs and campus life, hear highlights from various departments, visit with professors, advisors, and current students, discover how WMU can help them land their dream job and submit any official documents to complete their admission application.

 Open to all admitted high school seniors as an opportunity to complete all next steps for enrollment in one day.
 Events are hosted in the spring of the student's senior year.